sendbird/sendbird-ios-framework/README.md

 ## Getting started

 This section gives you information you need to get started with Sendbird Chat SDK for iOS.
+Follow the simple steps below to build the Chat SDK into your client app.

 ### Try the sample app

 The fastest way to test Chat SDK is to build your chat app on top of our sample app.
 To create a project for the sample app, download the app from our GitHub repository.
 The link is down below.

 - https://github.com/sendbird/Sendbird-iOS

 ### Step 1: Create a Sendbird application from your dashboard